ckswilliams/modOpenREM/docs/i_fluoro_high_dose_alerts.rst

 E-mail notifications of high dose alerts
 ========================================

-Can be enabled or disabled on the configuration page (figure 2).
+E-mail notifications of high dose studies can be enabled or disabled on the high dose alerts configuration page as shown in figure 2.

-E-mail alerts only sent if calculation of summed doses is enabled for incoming studies.

-Relies on e-mail being configured in the OpenREM settings.
+Any OpenREM user can be configured to receive these messages; these users can be chosen by navigating to the `Fluoro alert notifcation` option on the `Config` menu (figure 2).
+This takes you to a page where notification recipients can be configured (figure 9).

-Any OpenREM user can be configured to receive these messages (see a figure) - must have an e-mail address entered in their user configuration.
+It should be noted that any OpenREM user selected to recieve high dose alerts must have an e-mail address entered in their user configuration.
+Successful e-mail sending is also dependent on the correct configuration of the e-mail section of the OpenREM settings.

 Include example e-mail?